lucendio/lecture-devops-infos/content/assignments/deliverables/project-implementation.md

   comprehensible (to ensure fair evaluation/grading)
 * every relevant (terminal) command must be made transparent & verifiable, e.g. in documentation a/o dedicated files (e.g. pipeline code, shell script, `Makefile`, etc.)
+* invite lecturer to the project(s) and assign owner / administrative permissions
 * indications of sources have been provided in full [as required]({{< ref "./../#indication-of-source" >}})